❑ Actively decide whether you want to be happy

 ❑ Find wonderful people to share your life with

 - The first experiment in solitary confinement in US prisons was based on a Quaker belief that prisoners would repent when isolated with a Bible.
-Instead, prisoners came out of isolation insane, leading to a need to
+They believed that criminals in solitary confinement would become penitent (which is why they called the prisons penitentiaries).
+Instead, prisoners came out of isolation insane, leading to a need to keep prisoners with other prisoners.
+Humans need human contact.
+It can be devastating to your mental health to spend too much time alone.

 - Get as much physical contact with other living beings as is possible:

-hugs, handshakes, massages, affection from your pets—whatever you can.
-Life is within other living beings; energizing life energy radiates from them.
+- hugs, handshakes, massages, affection from your pets—whatever you can.
+Life is within other living beings.
+Soak up as much energizing life energy from them as you can.

 ❑ Build a happy life, one meaningful and rewarding ritual at a time